On Generalization and Regularization via Wasserstein Distributionally Robust Optimization: Introduction

-Another focus of this work is on investigating whether the other key finding of Wasserstein DRO, namely its equivalency to the classical regularization scheme in ML, can also be carried over to a more general setting in \eqref{eq-main02}.
-To answer this, we pay particular attention first to the setting where the Wasserstein ball ${\cal B}(F_0,\epsilon)$ is of any type, i.e. $p \in [1,\infty]$, and the measure $\rho^F$ is an expected function $ \rho^F(Z) = \mathbb{E}^F[\ell(Z)]$ with a loss function $\ell$ having a growth order $p$.
-The setting includes, as a special case, the distributionally robust least square regression problem studied in \cite{BKM19} when $p=2$ and the loss function $\ell$ is a square function, and many other importance instances of classification, regression, and risk minimization problems (see Section \ref{rcr}).
-We show that for many loss functions $\ell$ arising from practical applications, it is possible to build an exact relation between the Wasserstein DRO model \eqref{eq-main02} and the classical regularization scheme in more general terms.
-To demonstrate the generality of our result, we prove something stronger - there is no loss function $\ell$, other than the ones we identify, under which the exact relation can hold.
-This gives a definite answer as to how far one can interpret the Wasserstein DRO model from a classical regularization perspective.
-Our regularization results reveal also the tractability of solving the Wasserstein DRO model for many non-Lipschitz continuous loss functions $\ell$ and higher-order Wasserstein balls, i.e. $p>1$.
-It came to our attention that the recent work of \cite{SZZ21} proposes to solve Wasserstein distributionally robust classification and regression problems for non-Lipschitz continuous loss functions $\ell$ and higher order Wasserstein balls.
-Yet, their focus is on solving the problems by an approximation approach, given the challenge of identifying tractable reformulations for the Wasserstein DRO problems.
-Our results, on the other hand, show the cases that can be solved exactly via regularization reformulations.
-The results also enable us to discover the equivalency relation in the setting where the measure $\rho^F$ is a non-expected function.
-To the best of our knowledge, in this setting, the exact relation between the Wasserstein DRO model \eqref{eq-main02} and classical regularization has been known only for the case where the measure $\rho^F$ is variance (\cite{BCZ22}) or a distortion risk measure (\cite{W14}).
-We show that the equivalency relation exists for a larger family of measures, including for instance higher-order risk measures (\cite{K07}) and other measures emerging more recently from the literature of OR and ML (\cite{RU13}, \cite{RUZ08}, \cite{GU17}).
+Another focus of this work is to investigate whether the key equivalence of Wasserstein DRO to classical regularization in ML can be extended to a more general setting in \eqref{eq-main02}.
+To answer this, we first pay particular attention to the setting where the Wasserstein ball ${\cal B}_p(F_0,\epsilon)$ is of any type, i.e., $p \in [1,\infty]$, and the measure $\rho$ is an expected function $ \rho^F(Z) = \mathbb{E}^F[\ell(Z)]$ with a loss function $\ell$ having a growth order $p$.
+We show that for many loss functions $\ell$ arising from practical applications, it is possible to establish an exact relation between the Wasserstein DRO model \eqref{eq-main02} and the classical regularization scheme in more general terms.
+Notably, we prove that no loss functions beyond those we identify satisfy this equivalence, offering a definitive answer to the extent to which Wasserstein DRO can be interpreted and solved from a regularization perspective.
+Our results also reveal the tractability of solving Wasserstein DRO for many non-Lipschitz continuous loss functions $\ell$ and higher-order Wasserstein balls ($p>1$).
+While \cite{SZZ21} approach such problems via approximation due to reformulation challenges, we show that exact solutions are possible through regularization reformulations.
+Moreover, we extend this equivalence to settings where $\rho$ goes beyond expected value functions.
+Previously, this exact relation was known only for variance (\cite{BCZ22}) or distortion risk measures (\cite{W14}).
+We expand it to a significantly broader class of measures, encompassing higher moment coherent risk measures (\cite{K07}), criteria emerging more recently from OR and ML (\cite{RU13}, \cite{RUZ08}, \cite{GU17}), and notably, general decision-theoretical models such as the celebrated rank-dependent expected utility (RDEU) (\cite{Q82}).